caresteouvert/Covid_enseignes/.github/ISSUE_TEMPLATE/bug---fonctionnalit-.md

 ---
-name: Bug / fonctionnalité
+name: Bug / feature
-about: Pour les autres demandes techniques
+about: For other requests
 title: ''
 labels: question
 assignees: ''